Bread Pudding, a Low-Cost Winter Warmer

 Growing up in my house, nothing ever went to waste.
-Mum had lived through the rationing of WWII in England, so making everything last was a key part of life.
-The lessons she learned as a child were drilled into me relentlessly, and I have carried them forward into a future with an uncertain economic outlook and a continuing need to live well for less.
+Mum had lived through the rationing of WWII in England, so making everything last was a key part of her life.
+The lessons she learned as a child were drilled into me relentlessly, and I have carried them forward into a future with an uncertain economic outlook and a continuing need to live well on a limited budget.

 One of my favourite winter warmers was actually made up of scraps of stale bread and crusts that no one wanted.
-Here is my Mum’s recipe for bread pudding, something you see on restaurant menus these days.
+Here is my Mum’s recipe for bread pudding, a dish you often see on restaurant menus these days.
 That would make Mum laugh for sure.

 Ingredients